rossrochford/make-it-so/README.md

 ```

 Dependencies also come into play here but in the opposite direction.
-If the network also has `desired_state="deleted"`", it will not be scheduled for deletion until instances on that network (that MIS knows about) have also been deleted.
+If the network also has `desired_state="deleted"`", it will not be scheduled for deletion until instances on that network (that MIS knows about) have been deleted.

 ## Future work

-Make It So is in *very* early stages and **not** ready for production.
+Make It So is in early stages and **not** ready for production.
 Some outstanding work includes:

 - Tenacity levels: how do we decide whether and when to give up?
 The system needs a 'never give up' mode where **desired_state** reigns supreme.
 - The event-dispatch model is difficult to follow and reason about, it needs some deeper thought and documentation.